naiyouweibaomihua/x64dbg_AddressGrouping/README.md

 ## Compatibility
 - Supports the latest version of x64dbg.
 Recommended for use on Windows 10/11.
+- Improved compatibility with various character encodings and international locales.

 ## License
 This project is licensed under the MIT License.
 Contributions are welcome.